Cognitive Psychology MCQs 30 Questions Online Test

 - d) A process of trial and error

-Which cognitive process involves identifying relationships between ideas?
+Which cognitive process involves identifying relationships between ideas?- a) Perception

 - b) Reasoning